Healing Resonance

 Read, ponder, explore the depths of yourself.
 Although our eyes focus outward, we are primarily here to see and change ourselves.
 If you want to go deeper in your healing and release more quickly, let's work together.
 These writings are not short ... but the world is full of insightful one-liners which haven't managed to fully communicate to and shift heart and soul.
 I remain ever hopeful ...
 Much love, Kristi

 PS If my writing and these healing codes help lift you, consider using the energy exchange button on this page, which helps me fund this site and my open sharing.
-Additional articles published on third party sites, are indexed here.
+My articles, initially published for third-party sites, have been reposted here to ensure long-term access.
 Please consider a like/follow of HealingResonancellc on FB or Instagram to be sprinkled with Love and Light.

 Tuesday, September 22, 2020